dpengineering/azure-maze/info.md

 ## Previously Tested Features/Issues + Lessons learned ##

+Basic implementations of these features can be found via google or in /testing, sample code may be added to this doc in the future.

 ### Specific issues/solutions/implementations ###
 - C to Python data transfer
   - V1: printing via STDOUT, Python reads STDOUT
   - V3:
     - Named pipe server (FIFO): Attempted, difficult to use [2] and abandoned.
 (May be considered for other projects with this need)
     - TCP socket transfer: Currently implemented method of data transfer, works well for sending the angle over.
+      - Data is sent in byte format, so the Python program converts the bytes to int with ```int.from_bytes```.
+The option ```signed=True``` must be added, or negative ints will be parsed incorrectly.
 - Motor control
   - *V1-3 all use the original physics.py.* A simplifying rewrite may be needed, but usage as a black box works well enough that this is not a priority.
-  - physics.py can be a bit iffy, when rebooting remember to also cycle *all* the power strips to reset odrive, and to unplug everything from the Kinect for a full reset.
+  - physics.py can be a bit iffy, when rebooting remember to also cycle *all* the power strips to reset ODrive (wait until the power supply fan turns off before turning ODrive power back on), and to unplug everything from the Kinect for a full reset.
 - Azure Kinect
   - Most Azure problems have solutions in the SDK Issues page, in the docs, or sample code.
 Check those carefully first!
   - Don't forget to release the frame after use.
+  - The Kinect can only be accessed from one program at a time, so do as much as possible within the C tracker.
+More TCP servers can likely be opened if needed.

-### Generic lessons ###
+### Generic advice ###
 **Check Issues from Github code that you're copying before you copy, they might reveal some problems that would break your code.** For example, the code used for V2 had an Issue from Jan.
 2019 about memory loss that wasn't addressed, and if we saw that before we could've saved three months worth of work.

-**Google your problems!** Chances are, someone on Stack Overflow has had your exact problem and the solution is on there.
+**Google your problems!** Chances are, someone on Stack Overflow has had your *exact* problem and the solution is on there.
 Learning to Google problems efficiently is the vast majority of problem solving.
+The vast majority of your time will be mashing various example programs and Stack Overflow answers and debugging the result until it works.

-## Footnotes and Important links ##
+## Footnotes and Reference links ##

 ### Documentation ###